microsoftgraph/msgraph-sdk-powershell/src/Compliance/Compliance/docs/v1.0-beta/Get-MgComplianceEdiscoveryCaseSourceCollectionLastEstimateStatisticsOperation.md

 # Get-MgComplianceEdiscoveryCaseSourceCollectionLastEstimateStatisticsOperation

 ## SYNOPSIS
-Get the last estimateStatisticsOperation object associated with a source collection.
+The last estimate operation associated with the sourceCollection.

 ## SYNTAX